kristinemlarson/gnssrefl/README.md

 [We have started putting together a set of use cases.](https://github.com/kristinemlarson/gnssrefl/blob/master/tests/first_drivethru.md)

+March 30, 2021

+Hopefully bug fixed related to the refraction file (gpt_1wA.pickle).
+If it is missing from your build, it is now downloaded for you.
+Apologies.

 March 29, 2021

 The L2C and L5 options now use (appropriate) time-dependent lists of satellites.